hritikbharucha/Custom_Porechop_ABI/README.md

   v           : Verbosity level (0: minimal output, 1: normal, 2: debug).
-  nb_thread   : Number of threads used for the approximate counting. skip_end    : Do not process end adapters. (mostly for debug) nb_of_runs  : Number of run to perform and export at once.
+  nb_thread   : Number of threads used for the approximate counting. skip_end    : Do not process end adapters. (mostly for debug) nb_of_runs  : Number of time the sampling and count is performed.
+(Default: 10)
 ```

 **Notes:**